A Global Crisis

 Bold Thinking for a New Refugee System

-The WRC seeks to offer bold strategic thinking about how the international community can comprehensively respond to refugees based on the principles of international cooperation and responsibility sharing.
-The Council is comprised of thought leaders, practitioners and innovators drawn from regions around the world and is supported by a research advisory network.
+Comprising thought leaders, practitioners and innovators from around the world, and supported by a research advisory network, the Council seeks to offer bold strategic thinking about how the international community can comprehensively respond to refugees based on the principles of international cooperation and responsibility sharing.